A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: One-parameter family of minimal surfaces with genus one and three ends

-which have all symmetry group generated by two orthogonal vertical planes of reflectional symmetry.\\ Particularly, \begin{itemize} \item [i)] If $|x|\neq e_1$ and $|x|\neq 5e_1$, then $S^2_x$ has total curvature $-20 \pi$, two Enneper-type ends and one middle planar end; \item [ii)] If $|x| = e_1$ or $|x| = 5e_1$, then $S^2_x$ has total curvature $-16 \pi$, one catenoid-type end, one Enneper-type end and one middle planar end. \end{itemize} \end{enumerate}
+whose symmetries are generated by the reflections about two vertical, and mutually orthogonal, planes.
+Additionally, \begin{itemize} \item [i)] If $|x|\neq e_1$ and $|x|\neq 5e_1$, then $S^2_x$ has total curvature $-20 \pi$, two Enneper-type ends and one middle planar end; \item [ii)] If $|x| = e_1$ or $|x| = 5e_1$, then $S^2_x$ has total curvature $-16 \pi$, one catenoid-type end, one Enneper-type end and one middle planar end. \end{itemize} \end{enumerate}

 \end{theorem}